-Maria, studying for the GED reading test, encountered an unfamiliar word in a literary passage, the word ‘superfluous.’
-(It’s not an easy word…)
+Maria, studying for the GED test, encountered an unfamiliar word in a literary passage: the word 'superfluous.'
+(It's not an easy word…)

 Through the next few weeks, Maria began using new words she was learning during conversations.
-At first it was hard—using new words seemed unnatural and she had to really think about them.
+At first it was hard-using new words seemed unnatural and she had to really think about them.
 After a short time, though, new words came to her more naturally.
 She developed complete ownership of her new knowledge.
-Not only was her vocabulary expanding, but she discovered that it became easier to move through GED reading passages while she studied.
+Not only was her vocabulary expanding, but she discovered that it became easier to move through GED test reading passages while she studied.
 Her feedback scores were climbing.
-Also, the essay portion of the GED writing exam seemed much less challenging.
+Also, the Extended Responses section of the GED test Reasoning Through Language Arts exam seemed much less challenging.
 Not only were her reading and analysis skills improving, her writing skills reflected her work.

 Maria was delighted.
 She was pleased by her success and started really enjoying her studies.
 Studying now seemed more of a hobby instead of a chore.
 And she wasn't the only one impressed.
 Her boss asked her to lead a training program since she was demonstrating quick abilities to understand, analyze, and explain new information.

 Maria's story is an excellent example of all three ways to reinforce the learning process.

 When Maria first encountered a difficulty, she controlled the speed of her learning.
 She slowed the pace of her learning, and really spent some time thinking about the information.
 She used a test-taking technique she had learned to provide immediate feedback.
 And it wasn't a test that initially provided the feedback; it was similar words that gave the feedback and a dictionary then confirmed it.

 Then, Maria used her new knowledge.
 By using it in everyday situations, at work and in conversations, she quickly became the rightful owner of the knowledge.